mikolalex/mrr/README.md

     </div>
 ));
 ```
-Here "all_goods" property was actually into two "sub-" properties: "loading" and "data".
+Here "all_goods" cell was actually into two "sub-" properties: "loading" and "data".
-We update the value of these properties by calling cb(%subproperty%, %value%).
+We update the value of these properties by calling cb(%subcell%, %value%).
-They become accessible to the outer world by the name %property% . %subproperty%, e.g. "all_goods.loading".
+They become accessible to the outer world by the name %cell% . %subcell%, e.g. "all_goods.loading".

 ### Funnel type